kirkbushell/eloquence/README.md

     Post::observe(new Eloquence\Behaviours\CountCache\CountCacheObserver);

 With that, you're all done!
 Whenever a user deals with their posts in any way, the observer will make sure the appropriate count cache is updated!

+### Sum cache

+Sum caching is similar to count caching, except that instead of caching a _count_ of a related table's records, you cache a _sum_ or a particular field on the related table's records.
+A simple example of this is where you have an order that has many items.
+Using sum caching, you can cache the sum all the items' prices, and store that sum in the order table.

+To get this working -- just like count caching -- you need to do two steps:

+1. Configure the sum cache on the model and
+2. Add the sum cache observer to the model to listen for certain events

+#### Configure the sum cache

+To setup the sum cache configuration, we need to have the model implement the SumCache interface, like so:

+    class Item extends Eloquent implements SumCache {
+        public function sumCaches() {
+            return [Order::class];
+        }
+    }

+This tells the sum cache manager that the Item model has a sum cache on the Order model.
+So, whenever an item is added, modified, or deleted, the sum cache observer will update the appropriate order's sum cache for their items.
+In this case, it would update `item_total` on the user model.

+The example above uses the following conventions:

+* `item_total` is a defined field on the Order model table
+* `total` is a defined field on the Item model table (the column we are summing)
+* `order_id` is the field representing the foreign key on the item model
+* `id` is the primary key on the order model table

+These are, however, configurable:

+    class Item extends Eloquent implements SumCache {
+        public function sumCaches() {
+            return [
+                'item_total' => ['Order', 'total', 'order_id', 'id']
+            ];
+        }
+    }

+This example implements the default settings, but in the verbose format.

+#### Setup the observer

+You could do this in a service provider for your application (for example, in the `boot` method of `App\Providers\AppServiceProvider`):

+    Item::observe(new Eloquence\Behaviours\SumCache\SumCacheObserver);

+With that, you're all done!
+Whenever an order interacts with its items in any way, the observer will make sure the appropriate sum cache is updated!

 ### Sluggable models